THE UNIVERSITY OF AKRON

 - Students receive hands-on training with the latest in filmmaking equipment.

-meal plan — not board, as in “room and board”
+meal plan – Not board, as in “room and board.”

 In a tabular format, these three-letter forms are used without a period: Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov and Dec.
 (The only exception is in a formal invitation, where the month may be spelled out with the date and year: January 1, 2010.)

 more than vs. over – More than specifies an amount: UA was founded more than 135 years ago.
 The word over refers to spatial relationships: The Goodyear Blimp often flies over campus.

 National Polymer Innovation Center – State-of-the-art research facility on the UA campus.